bilwagaonker/Technical-Doc-Studio/README.md

 # 📸 Generated Outputs

-The application automatically produces:
+The application automatically produces the technical documentation pertaining to the uploaded SAP system video.

-- Technical Documentation
-- Quick Reference Guides
-- Business Process Procedures
-- Training Material

 Supported formats: